-Lesson pacing schedule (K-8) and master schedule flexibility for sufficient numbers of intervention courses (EPC) After school Reading Partners interventions, during school LLI groups, counseling individual and group sessions, and the special education collaborative model were in place.
+After school Homework Club provided, during school LLI groups, counseling individual and group sessions, and the special education collaborative model were in place.

 Availability of standards-based instructional materials appropriate to all student groups (ESEA)

 The school/district provides locally-adopted, standards-aligned, basic core instructional programs and materials in Math and Reading/ Language Arts (RLA)/English language development (ELD) in every classroom with materials for every student, including ancillary materials for universal access.
 The math instructional materials are aligned with new California State Standards (CSS).
 The school/district provides locally-adopted, standards-aligned, basic core instructional programs and materials in ELD.
 These programs are implemented as designed.
 The school/district provides RLA/ELD intensive intervention programs and materials in grades four and five.
 These programs are implemented as designed and documented to be in use in every intervention classroom with materials for every identified student.